swisscom/cdr-client/README.md

 ## API
 There is no endpoint offered here.

-The CDR Client is triggered by a scheduler and synchronizes by the given delay time the files from the CDR API.
+The CDR Client is triggered by a scheduler and downloads by the given delay time the files from the CDR API.
+File uploads are triggered by the file system events.

 ### Functionality
 For each defined connector the CDR Client calls the defined endpoint of the CDR API.